What is an investment trust?

 Like all funds, investment trusts can rise and fall in value.
 However, they can be more volatile than other assets due to supply and demand.

-The below table is highlighting the top ten investment trusts on Freetrade by value of their holdings.
+The below table highlights the top ten investment trusts on Freetrade in 2021 by number of orders.

-Data updated on the 3rd of December 2020.
+Data updated on the 27th May 2022.
 When you invest, your capital is at risk.